 Everything else in this living room is from our last apartment, and I think it turned out quite cozy for a family with small children, yet still glam enough to keep me happy.
 In this new house you’ll notice a few things have moved around a bit from different rooms, such as the round sunburst mirror above the fireplace and the matching gold etagere bookshelves originally from our master bedroom.
 These shelves actually used to display my nicest designer handbags and shoes, if you remember.
 They don’t fit in the bedroom in this house, but I think they work perfectly in the living room.
 That goes to show that buying things that can work in multiple rooms makes it well worth the investment, even when you move.
 When you’ve got your home interior how you like it thanks to these investments you’ve made along the way you might want to protect it with the right kind of insurance.
 In modern life anything can happen from burglary to a house fire.
 So having the right homeowners’ insurance quote can be a lifesaver!
 For those looking for an insurance quote to protect the investments they’ve made into their home.
 My friend told me to look into something similar to simplyinsurance.com offers, check them out here.

 It’s been so nice having a fireplace again.
 Besides the warmth and calm a fire provides, styling a mantle is oodles of fun.
 It’ll be amazing during Christmas time this year.
 I’ve missed hanging stockings on a real fireplace mantle for the past 2 Christmases.
+A friend a mine did suggest that I get a small stove from somewhere similar to hereon.biz, but while looking online I decided it might be too much to have in our home during the holidays, still, it was a great idea!
 If you follow along on Stories you know I painted these fireplace bricks about 2 weeks ago.
 It was a project and a half since it required multiple coats to completely cover the original brick and get into all the texture, but I think it’s so worth it for the freshness a bit of white paint can give.
 I used latex paint with a bigger paint brush first, then I moved onto a smaller detail brush, and lastly I used my fingers to get the paint into some of the smaller grooves.
 Expect to get a professional manicure afterwards, haha.
 And remember, if DIY is not your forte, you can always hire an expert team of Painters if you would like to achieve the same effect.

 The 2 topiary double ball trees are high-quality faux boxwood and light up via timer every night at the same time as the candles on the shelves.
 The battery-operated flameless candles actually have a slight vanilla scent to them too.
 Lighting real candles just doesn’t work so well for shelving and having little ones running around, so this solution is perfect for us.
 I just LOVE the ambiance that these few new pieces adds to our living room.
 I’m still on the hunt for round baskets that I can put the topiaries in; I’ve been to at least 4 stores looking for what I have in mind and browsed online for way longer than I’d like to admit.
 I can’t find round baskets that are big enough yet small enough if you know what I mean.
 I need them to be around 10″ in diameter, so if you know of something that might work, let me know!